Graylog2/documentation/pages/pipelines/functions.rst

         set_field("transaction_year", new_date.year);
     end

-All parameters in Graylog's processing functions are named, please refer to the function index.
+All parameters in Graylog's processing functions, listed below, are named.

 Function Index
 ==============

-The following list describes the built in functions that ship with Graylog.
-Additional third party functions are available via other plugins in the marketplace.
+The following list describes the built-in functions that ship with Graylog.
+Additional third party functions are available via plugins in the marketplace.

 .. list-table:: Built-in Functions